ahoymrag/ahoymrag.github.io/private/journal/journal.md

 - Start a true film studio and make motion pictures
 - Have a cottage and cabin in the woods
 - Start a successful local newspaper
+- Start a beer business
+- Start a successful media network (podcast, tv channel, film premieres)

-# think about starting a cofee house in state street
+# think about starting a studio coffee house in state street

+### Call it Third Space

 Feelings arent looking for answers.